RobinLinus/my-tiny-little-infinite-universe/README.md

 history = t * 1 bit
 ```

 More interesting is the information required to represent the current state of our universe.
-Naively we could say, that at every time step `currentPosition` requires 2 bits more, because in the worst case the particle could have moved always left or always right.
+Naively we could say, that at every time step `currentPosition` requires `2*log2(t) bits`, because in the worst case the particle could have moved always left or always right.
 That's wrong though.
 The particle follows a binominal distribution with
 ```
 p = 0.5
 n = 2 * t